davmirand/tuning_mod/userspace/readme.txt

 - Before starting the Tuning Module, edit the file "user_config.txt" and specify the
 - name of the NIC you are going to use on the line marked 'nic_to_use'

+- To install the Tuning Module type 'sudo sh ./install.sh'
 - To start the Tuning Module type 'sudo ./userdtn_adm start'
 - To stop the Tuning Module type 'sudo ./userdtn_adm stop'

 - To see what options can be changed dynamically, including debug levels,  type "./tuncli"

 Additional Notes:
-There are 6 files that are used in conjunction with the Tuning Module:
+There are 8 files that are used in conjunction with the Tuning Module:
 i.    readme.txt
 ii.   user_config.txt
 iii.  gdv.sh
 iv.   gdv_100.sh
 v.    /tmp/tuningLog
 vi.   /tmp/csvTuningLog
+vii.
+SATuning_Module.zip
+viii. install.sh

 readme.txt
 ==========